-We have a planned programme which we will follow as long as it is appropriate for the needs of the children, however, due to the nature of the subject, we are aware that there may be times when children ask questions out of the context of a planned session.
-If children do ask about issues linked to RSE, they will be dealt with appropriately and sensitively.
-There may be times when a member of staff does not immediately answer a child's question but speaks to them on later or refers them to speak to their parent or carer.
+We have a planned programme which we will follow as long as it is appropriate for the needs of our children.
+However, due to the nature of the subject, we are aware that there may be times when children ask questions out of the context of a planned session.
+If children do ask about issues linked to SRE, they will be dealt with appropriately and sensitively.
+There may be times when a member of staff does not immediately answer a child's question.
+But the teacher will speak to them at a later, convenient and appropriate time and may also encourage or advise them to speak to their parent or carer.

-Teaching and resources will be differentiated as appropriate to address the needs of SEND children in order for them to have full access to the content of RSE.
+Teaching and resources will be differentiated as appropriate to address the needs of SEND children in order for them to have full access to the content of SRE.